StephanieZihms/uws-preprint/_episodes/text-lesson_1_1.md

 ## Preprint concerns

 Importantly, you might have some concerns about sharing your research findings and ideas as a preprint.
-Common concerns (and how to address them) may include:
+Common concerns include:

 - The dangers of having non-peer reviewed studies in public view (and how to mitigate that)
 - Having multiple versions of a paper out there (and how to link back to the final published version)

-It’s okay to be concerned about these topics, and this workshop will cover these topics and provide you with some solutions.
+It’s okay to be concerned about these topics, and this workshop will cover these and provide you with some solutions.